Mental Illness in a Parent or Carer

 7.1 Information Sharing

-7.2 Disclosure with Consent
+7.2 Information Sharing with Consent

 7.2.2 A young person aged 16 years or over is capable to giving consent on their own behalf; children under 16 years can only give consent if it is thought that they fully understand the issues and are able to make an informed decision.
 If not, the decision must be made by the person who holds Parental Responsibility for them.

-7.3 Disclosure without Consent
+7.3 Information Sharing without Consent

-7.3.1 Where consent has not been given, or it is thought that to seek consent from a parent or carer may place the child at further risk, professionals should consider whether it is lawful for them to disclose the information without consent.
+7.3.1 Where consent has not been given, or it is thought that to seek consent from a parent or carer may place the child at further risk, professionals should consider whether it is lawful for them to share the information without consent.

-7.3.2 Clearly, it would be lawful to disclose information in order to safeguard a child’s welfare, but professionals must consider the proportionality of disclosure against non-disclosure: is the duty of confidentiality overridden by the need to safeguard the child?
-Where information is disclosed, it should only be relevant information and only disclosed to those professionals who need to know.
+7.3.2 Clearly, it would be lawful to share information in order to safeguard a child’s welfare, but professionals must consider the proportionality of disclosure against non-disclosure: is the duty of confidentiality overridden by the need to safeguard the child?
+Where information is shared, it should only be relevant information and only shared with those professionals who need to know.
+Professionals should consider the purpose of information sharing and remind those with whom information is shared that it is only to be used for that specified purpose and should otherwise remain confidential.

-7.3.4 Further guidance on information sharing with regard to safeguarding children is contained in Information Sharing for Practitioners and What to do if you are Worried a Child is being Abused
+Further guidance on information sharing with regard to safeguarding children is contained in Information Sharing (HM Gov; 2018) https://www.gov.uk/government/publications/safeguarding-practitioners-information-sharing-advice

-8. Useful Guidance Pathway Tools, Contacts and Websites:
+9. Useful Guidance Pathway Tools, Contacts and Websites:

-8.1 Practice guidance produced by Social Care Institute for Excellence (2009) Think child, think parent, think family.
+9.1 Practice guidance produced by Social Care Institute for Excellence (2009) Think child, think parent, think family.
 London: SCIE